Charles IV of Maine

 A dispute over the county of Guise between Charles and Isabelle's brother, Louis of Luxembourg, Count of Saint-Pol, was settled by settling it upon Isabelle as a dowry.

 Charles also had an illegitimate daughter, Mary of Anjou, who married Thomas Courtenay, 6th Earl of Devon.

-He led the rearguard for King Louis XI of France at the Battle of Montlhéry in 1465.
+He led the rearguard for King Louis XI at the Battle of Montlhéry in 1465.